markuzYeah/twitter-demo/README.md

 - Add to new icons at the navbar.
 A preferences and a about icon and have the technologies used being displayed in the about icon.
 The preference icon would allow a user to configure the application behavior, things like how often the tweets "snapshots" should refresh and how many tweets should be displayed at a single digest cycle.

+- The + sign at the top right, once clicked, should expand and display all the metadata of the tweet.
+This metadata's style should be like javascript object pretty print.